garethbrown82/gareths-blog/content/blog/firebase-functions-2-vue/index.md

 </style>
 ```

-We've create a function named `addNote()` which will take the title and text of the note we enter in the text input and text area, then send it using a post request to our endpoint.
+We've created a function named `addNote()` which will take the title and text of the note we enter in the text input and text area, then send it using a post request to our endpoint.
 You'll need to add your own endpoint URL.

 Now render this new component inside `App.vue` like the following: